allneko-club/fastapi-vuejs-sample/README.md

 * Now open the file located at `./frontend/.env`.
 It would have a line like:

 ```
-VUE_APP_DOMAIN_DEV=localhost
+VITE_APP_DOMAIN_DEV=localhost
 ```

 * Change that line to the domain you are going to use, e.g.:

 ```
-VUE_APP_DOMAIN_DEV=localhost.tiangolo.com
+VITE_APP_DOMAIN_DEV=localhost.tiangolo.com
 ```

-That variable will make your frontend communicate with that domain when interacting with your backend API, when the other variable `VUE_APP_ENV` is set to `development`.
+That variable will make your frontend communicate with that domain when interacting with your backend API, when the other variable `VITE_APP_ENV` is set to `development`.

 After changing the two lines, you can re-start your stack with: